markarja/markarja/README.md

 ## Hi there 👋

-As a Senior Architect at Fluido, I help some of the best organisations in the Nordic region to succeed 📈 with their eCommerce, Customer Service, CRM and Marketing Automation initiatives using the Salesforce platform and related technologies, both locally and globally 🌍
+As a Senior Architect, I help some of the best organisations in the Nordic region to succeed 📈 with their eCommerce, Customer Service, CRM and Marketing Automation initiatives using the Salesforce platform and related technologies, both locally and globally 🌍

 With over 20 years of experience, I have solid knowledge of several programming languages and technology platforms, including Force.com, Salesforce B2C Commerce Cloud (ex.
 Demandware), Heroku.com, Salesforce Marketing Cloud (ex.
 ExactTarget), Oracle WebLogic, Apache and Microsoft® IIS 👨🏻‍💻